App-Analysis/scala-appanalyzer/README.md

 for iOS, Android and AVDs (Android Emulators).
 It allows for plugin import to enable a wide range of functions.

+**Note:** We are currently in the process of removing iOS as keeping up with iOS prooved too difficult as most of our plugins require root access.

 ## "global" requirements

 | requirement                                                          | installation                 |